edictlab/SipFSM/README.markdown

       transitions_for :state1 do
         event :sipRESPONSE_1xx, :new => :state1,
-            :do => :action1
+            :action => :action1
         event :sipRESPONSE_ANY, :new => :state12
       end

       transitions_for :state2 do
         event :sipRESPONSE_1xx, :new => state2,
-            :do => :action2
+            :action => :action2
         event :sipRESPONSE_180, :new => state2,
-            :do => :action3
+            :action => :action3
         event :sipRESPONSE_183, :new => state2,
-            :do => :action4
+            :action => :action4
         event :sipRESPONSE_ANY, :new => :state22,
-            :do => :action5
+            :action => :action5
       end

 The FSM facility considers the current application state and generates an event that is the most specific to the message it receives.
 If, for example, the FSM receives a response message `180 Ringing` while in `:state1`, then the most specific event to generate is the `sipRESPONSE_1xx` event.
 Similarly, when the application is in `:state2`, the `180` response message would result in generation of the `sipRESPONSE_180` event, the `182 Queued` message would result in generation of the `sipRESPONSE_1xx` event, while any other received SIP response message would result in generation of the `sipRESPONSE_ANY` event.

-## Example
+## Examples
+#### Example 1 - Registrar and proxy

+Example from `JRubyCipango` gem is updated to use `SipFSM`.
+The updated project is in `example/registrar` directory.
+The new Ruby SIP servlet, that is implemented using SipFSM, is in file `ruby_sip_servlet.rb` and the version that is implemented traditionaly, using plain SIP Servlets API, is in `ruby_sip_servlet-old.rb`.
+The rest of the project (Rails part) remains the same.

+In this example, a complex `if` program structure from two methods, `doRegister` and `doInvite`, is described as an FSM, which is easier to track and understand.
+The actions and guard methods are then very simple and sraightforward to implement.
+Version 0.2 and above of `SimpleFSM` is required for this example because it uses its several new features.

+#### Example 2 - Click to call

-The accompanying example implements click to call SIP servlet.
-The example is more detailed explained in the aforementioned papers (the Part II paper).
+The second accompanying example implements a click to call SIP servlet.
 State diagram of the Click to dial Ruby SIP servlet is given in the following figure.

 ![C2dSipHandler state diagram](http://edin.ictlab.com.ba/images/c2d_statediagram.png)

+This example has a complex call flow that would be extremely complicated if implemented using plain SIP Servlets API.
+Implementation of the servlet using `SipFSM` clearly describes the call flow and is easier to debug.
+The example is more detailed explained in the aforementioned papers (the Part II paper).

 Definition of the Click to dial Ruby SIP servlet is as follows: